AdobeDocs/analytics-platform.en/help/guided-analysis/types/retention-rates.md

 The [!UICONTROL Retention rates] view offers the following chart settings, which can be adjusted in the menu above the chart:

 * **[!UICONTROL Chart type]**: The type of visualization that you want to use.
 Options include [!UICONTROL Bar] and [!UICONTROL Line].
 The line visualization shows Day 0 visually in the chart.

-## Duration settings

-*

-Available duration buckets depend on the date range that you set.

 ## Date range